 The Company is committed to creating and maintaining an atmosphere in which employees can work together, without fear of sexual harassment, exploitation or intimidation.
 Every employee is made aware that the Company is strongly opposed to sexual harassment and that such behavior is prohibited both by law.
-To redress complaints of sexual harassment, a Complaint Committee for the Group has been formed, which is headed by Shri.
-Joby George.
+To redress complaints of sexual harassment, a Complaint Committee for the Group has been formed.

-- a. number of complaints filed during the financial year - NIL - b. number of complaints disposed of during the financial year - NIL - c. number of complaints pending as on end of the financial year.-NIL
+- a. number of complaints filed during the financial year - NIL - b. number of complaints disposed of during the financial year - NIL - c. number of complaints pending as on end of the financial year - NIL